GriffinRidgeback/ReproducibleResearch_PA2/StormDataAnalysis.md

 ##  $ REFNUM    : num  1 2 3 4 5 6 7 8 9 10 ...
 ```

+There are 37 variables in this dataset, and only a small subset of those are needed for this analysis.
+So, load the `dplyr` package in order to use its elegant selection and filtering capabilities.

 ```r
 suppressMessages(library(dplyr))
 library("dplyr")
 ```
-Describe how you came up with the excluded columns

-then use dplyr to select only columns of interest
+The goal of this assignment is to answer the following questions:

+1. Across the United States, which types of events (as indicated in the `EVTYPE` variable) are most harmful with respect to population health?
+2. Across the United States, which types of events have the greatest economic consequences?

+So, for the public health question, the **FATALITIES** and **INJURIES** columns would be of significance and for the economic question, the **PROPDMG**, **PROPDMGEXP**, **CROPDMG**, and **CROPDMGEXP** columns will contain useful information.
+Naturally, the **EVTYPE** will be included, since it is the categorical value of primary concern.

 ```r
 stormData  <- stormData  %>% select(c(EVTYPE, FATALITIES, INJURIES, PROPDMG, PROPDMGEXP, CROPDMG, CROPDMGEXP))
 ```

-Since we are interested in events that caused fatalities and injuries, let's filter out any that didn't cause any:
-This is what you want, them map this to the NWS STUFF
+There are 902297 rows in the original dataset and, again, not all of those are needed, since some cells may contain values not useful in the analysis.
+Furthermore, we can massage the data into dataframes that are more focused on the questions we'd like to answer, so we can select from our first subset only those columns relevant to each of our two questions and put them in separate dataframes.
+Finally, for the population health question, since we are interested in events that caused fatalities and injuries only, let's filter out ones that didn't cause any:

 ```r